PhysicsFind a programme

 In the Correlated Electron Systems group we study the fundamental properties of these exotic materials, with particular emphasis on high temperature superconductivity, novel forms of magnetism and other strongly correlated electron systems, particularly those tuned to a quantum critical point.
 We investigate their electronic structure and excitations to see how new states of matter emerge, compete and interact.
 Research is carried out in high magnetic fields, at low temperatures and high pressures.
 We use a diverse range of experimental probes, including neutrons, x-rays and positrons, as well as electrical/thermal transport, specific heat and magnetisation measurements.
 These experiments are carried out both in Bristol and at international facilities in the Netherlands, France, Japan and the USA.

 The world is in the middle of a materials revolution.
-Materials science and engineering has transformed every aspect of modern living.
-Advances in engineered materials are crucial to the continued vitality of countless industries.
-Research at the Interface Analysis Centre plays a key part in this revolution.
-For more than 25 years we have been actively involved in research on materials and material surfaces, including strong activities in nanoscience and nuclear materials.
+Materials science and engineering has transformed every aspect of modern living, and advances in engineered materials are crucial to the continued vitality of countless industries.
+Studies at the Interface Analysis Centre play a key part in this revolution.
+For more than 25 years we have been actively involved in research on materials and material surfaces, including strong activities in nanoscience, nuclear materials and medicine.

 Research in our group covers many different topics, but all are driven by innovation and technological relevance.
-The main thrust of the Centre for Device Thermography and Reliability is advancing and understanding the reliability and thermal performance of semiconductor devices (such as GaN and other power electronic devices used in satellites, switches and radars) and developing new materials.
+The Centre for Device Thermography and Reliability focuses on improving the thermal management, electrical performance and reliability of novel devices, circuits and packaging.
+Since 2001 the group has been developing and applying new techniques for temperature, thermal conductivity, electrical conductivity and traps analysis, especially for microwave and power electronic semiconductor devices, made of wide bandgap materials, such as GaN, SiC and diamond.
 The Surface Physics Group researches a wide variety of materials and phenomena, including magnetic nanoparticles, catalysis, ice nucleation, spin transport in organic molecules and electrodeposited ultrathin films.
 The Diamond and New Energy Group focuses on the synthesis and characterisation of nanostructured, wide-band gap materials for applications in energy harvesting, radiation detectors and electron sources.
 All the members of the Materials and Devices for Energy and Communication Group have extensive international research links.

 Light and Matter: Physics at the Interface